For Hard & Soft Landscaping

 3.1 The Client agrees to pay the Contractor the price due under the Contract together with any applicable VAT.

-3.2 Unless otherwise agreed the Contractor’s invoices are payable within 7 days of the invoice date if paying by BACS.
-Alternatively, payment upon completion of project if paying via cheque or cash method.
+3.2 Unless otherwise agreed, the contractors invoices are payable within 7 days of the invoice date if paying by BACS.
+Alternatively, payment upon completion of project if paying via cash.

 3.4 If the Client fails to make any payment by the due date the Contractor may: